 Disable Spice Password¶

 When the users start a virtual machine, a password is defined for the spice connection.
-This can be disabled for a given network.
+This can be disabled for a given network or in the main settings.

 Define the network¶